lineleb/16-Channel-BLE-Capacitance-Collector/README.md

 ## Usage

-For detailed instructions on using the system, refer to the documentation provided in this repository.
+- For detailed instructions on using the system, refer to the documentation provided in this repository.
+- Contect: lineleb8@gmail.com

 ## License